You are here:

 If you carry out an enhanced DBS check with barred list information on an individual (see above), with 'children's workforce independent schools' specified in the parameters, the certificate will detail whether they're subject a section 128 direction.

 If you're not carrying out a barred list check, you can carry out section 128 direction checks through the Teaching Regulation Agency (TRA).
-You can do this by logging onto the Secure Access Portal.
+You can do this by logging onto the DfE sign-in service.

 Countersigned DBS checks for chairs of trustees